 Your treatment plant removes the debris by using filters, these shrink in size to account for larger debris and smaller particles.
 They will then add chlorine to kill any living organisms in the water.
 In many places, they will also add fluoride.
 This chemical has been shown to help strengthen teeth and bones.
 However, it has also been liked with an increased risk of cancer.

 More research is needed but there is a potential health risk; Chlorine can also cause respiratory issues, especially if you already have allergies.

 But that’s not all!
 As already mentioned, the miles of pipes can be contaminated from a variety of sources, giving you unclean, and potentially dangerous water.

 In short, you can’t trust the water that comes out of your tap.

-The simplest answer is to fit a water filter in your home.
+The simplest answer is to fit a water filter in your homes such as the best salt-free water softener that prevents limescale buildup and other issues caused by hard water.
 You can choose from a variety of types and even whether you want a whole house or just one tap.

 The beauty of the filtration system is that it needs minimal maintenance and you can drink the water comfortably and confidently.
 It’s the best way to be certain that your drinking water is safe.